Open Championship 2022: Get to know the golf courses of the R&A's Open rota

-For nearly everyone playing in and watching the 2019 British Open, Royal Portrush, the Northern Ireland layout that last held the tournament in 1951, is a mystery.
-But while everyone is getting familiarized with this venue ahead of the year's final men's major, we thought it was a good time to take a refresher course on not just Royal St. George’s but all the current Open venues.
+Make no mistake, however, there is history at all the courses that the R&A plays the Open at.
+While St. Andrews might be the most familiar, it's has rivals in terms of charm, tradition and novelty.
+This is probably a good time to take a refresher course on not just Royal St. George’s but all the current Open venues.
 The return of Royal Portrush, which hosted in 2019 and will again in 2025, makes it an even 10 tracks in the rota now.
-That's a full album so it's understandable if you get your Royals and your Links mixed up.
-Anyway, hopefully, this handy guide helps.
+That’s a full album so it’s understandable if you get your Royals and your Links mixed up.
+Hopefully, then this handy guide helps.

 Old Course at St. Andrews